v-dav/holbertonschool-low_level_programming/more_functions_nested_loops/README.md

-# C - More functions, more nested loops: Learning objectives
+# :mortar_board:C - More functions, more nested loops: Learning objectives

 At the end of this project, I am expected to be able to explain to anyone **without the help of Google**: